All Is Vanity by Charles Allan Gilbert (1892).

 The Adventures of Luther Arkwright by Bryan Talbot (1982).

-Gilbert’s picture started to be reproduced as a poster from the Sixties on and eventually began influencing rock album sleeve art.
-There’s more than enough examples of these, most of them pretty ropey.
+Gilbert’s picture was reproduced as a poster in the 1960s, and eventually began influencing rock album sleeve art.
 The Damned used Gilbert’s picture in 1977 while Def Leppard produced their own version for Retro Active in 1993.
-Far better than the metal attempts was Trevor Brown’s sleeve for Coil’s Hellraiser Themes EP which you can see on his blog page along with some other 20th century examples of the motif.
+Far better than the metal attempts was Trevor Brown’s sleeve for Coil’s Hellraiser Themes EP which you can see on his blog page together with some other 20th-century examples of the motif.

 Lord Horror: Reverbstorm (1991).